Two seriously injured after car crashes into power pole on S. Seneca

 WPD says no homes lost power after the accident.

-Two people were taken the the hospital and WPD is still looking into what caused the accident.
+Two people were taken to the hospital and WPD is still looking into what caused the accident.
 Investigators are looking into speed as a possible factor in the crash.

-First responders are still on the scene and we will continue to update this story as more information becomes available.